HarishChandran3304/alg-vis/README.md

 # About

-Final CS Project for Class-12 2021
+Final CS Project for Class-12 2021.

+An interactive tool to visualize path-finding and sorting algorithms built using pygame in python.

+### Algorithms:

+- ### Path-Finding
+  - Dijkstra's Algorithm
+  - A\* Search
+- ### Sorting
+  - Merge Sort
+  - Bubble Sort

 # Authors